ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 A moving average of order $m$ can be written as

 $$

 \hat{T}_{t} = \frac{1}{m}\sum_{j=-k}{k}y_{t+j}

 $$

-where $m = 2k+1$.
-That is, the estimate of the trend-cycle at time$t$is obtained by averaging values of the time series within$k$ periods of$t$.
+where $m = 2k+1 $.
+That is, the estimate of the trend-cycle at time$ t $is obtained by averaging values of the time series within$ k $ periods of$ t$.
 Observations that are nearby in time are also likely to be close in value.
 Therefore, the average eliminates some of the randomness in the data, leaving a smooth trend-cycle component.

 </details>